GoogleChrome/developer.chrome.com/site/en/docs/devtools/recorder/reference/index.md

 ### Selector priority {: #selector-priority }

-The **Recorder** looks for selectors in the following order depending on if you specified a custom CSS selector attribute:
+The **Recorder** looks for selectors in the following order depending on if you specified a [custom CSS selector](#customize-selector) attribute:

 - If specified:
   1. CSS selector with your custom CSS attribute.
-  1. XPath selector.
+  1. XPath selectors.
   1. ARIA selector if found.
   1. A selector with the shortest unique text if found.
 - If not specified:
   1. ARIA selector if found.
-  1. One of CSS selectors with the following priority:
+  1. CSS selectors with the following priority:
      1. The most common attributes used for testing: {: #selectors }
          - `data-testid`
          - `data-test`